-The experiment was run on an iPad (12.9-inch screen diagonal, resolution of 2048×2732 px) in portrait mode with a viewing distance of about 50 cm.
+The experiment was run on an iPad (12.9-inch screen diagonal, resolution of $2048 \times 2732$ px) in portrait mode with a viewing distance of about 50 cm.
 Participants used the index finger of their dominant hand to operate the touchscreen, which sampled the finger movements at 120 Hz.

-We used six different symbols of two sets (astrology symbols: $\Upsilon/II/8$; card symbols: $\Phi/\Phi/8$).
+We used six different symbols of two sets (astrology symbols: $\gamma / I / \delta$ ; card symbols: 4 / 4).
 Different sets of symbols for both rule conditions avoided possible carryover effects.
 For each participant, one symbol of each set was randomly chosen as the symbol they had to reach (affirmative rule) or not reach (negated rule).
-The mapping of symbol set and rule condition was counterbalanced between participants.
+The mapping of symbols set and rule condition was counterbalanced between participants.
 In every trial, two symbols of one set would appear in the upper left and right corners of the screen, prompting movements to the left or right.
 At the bottom center of the screen was the starting position (a circle of 0.6 cm in diameter) from which all movements had to be initiated (see Fig. 1).
 In between trials, a